|

 and Origin of the Havanese.

-Although fairly new to the AKC, the Havanese is quite an old breed in "dog
+Although fairly new to the AKC, the Havanese is quite an old breed.
+Its

 The name "Havanese" comes from the breed's place of origin: Havana,